 Briefly elaborate on one of your extracurricular activities or work experiences.
 (Max 150)

-Following my newfound addiction, I started Lowell Physics Club (LPC).
+Following my newfound addiction, I started a physics club.
 Our first lecture attracted 50 students, with 40 returning the next week!

 A victim of grandeur, I designed an environment more than a club.
 It had to be innovative, attractive, and have a tangible payoff.
 We tutor students in physics, connect those looking for fun projects, prepare students for the F=ma Olympiad, and sometimes I give lectures which expand rather than repeat.
 This year two students qualified.

-Mr. Shapiro returned this semester and continued teaching.
+Mr. [Teacher] returned this semester and continued teaching.
 I can now relax in the back of the room listening to his engaging lectures, occasionally giving one of my own.

 You may use the space below to provide any additional information you wish to share.
 (650)